canada-ca/PCTF-CCP/Version1_1/psp-pctf-V1_1/sec4_appendixB.md

 ### 4.6 Ensuring the Accuracy of Identity Information

-Identity information must be accurate, complete, and up to date<sup id="fnr-upToDateRequirement">[fn-number](#fn-upToDateRequirement)</sup>.
+Identity information must be accurate, complete, and up to date<sup id="fnr-upToDateRequirement"><a href="#fn-upToDateRequirement" class="fnote"></a></sup>.
 Accuracy ensures the quality of identity information.
 It ensures that the information represents what is true about a person or organization, and that it is complete and up to date.

 For identity information to be considered accurate, three requirements must be met:
 * **The identity information is correct and up to date.** Identity information, due to certain life events (e.g., marriage), may change over time.
 Ongoing updates to identity information may be required; otherwise, it becomes incorrect.